ubiquity-os/permit-generation/README.md

 ###### Data validation

 1. Look up the GitHub global user ID (number) that corresponds with the username.
 Check if a user ID exists (does the user exist?), otherwise log an error and proceed. [^2^]
+  1. Look up the registered wallet address of the user from our database. [^3^]
-2. Parse the amount and see if its a valid number.
+3. Parse the amount and see if its a valid number.
-3. ~~Look up the address on chain to see if a token exists there.
+4. ~~Look up the address on chain to see if a token exists there.
 If not, throw an error.~~
-4. Verify that the `task.id` exists on GitHub.
+5. Verify that the `task.id` exists on GitHub.
 If not, throw an error.
 If it is `null` then skip this validation.
-5. Record all the results in our database. `public.permits`
+6. Record all the results in our database. `public.permits`

 ###### Other